grumpyjames/birding-almanac/features/a-200-bird-year/part-03-hertfordshire-hawfinches.md

 There, that ought to suffice.
 I glance quickly at the field, and what were hints of blobs are now blobs once more, fooled into action by my pretence of non-interest.
-Even better, they clearly _are_ grey partridges; a bird I've never seen in the wild before.
+Even better, they clearly _are_ Grey Partridges; a bird I've never seen in the wild before.
 Hertfordshire's already gone up in my birding estimation, and we're only a couple of weeks into the year.